Documentation

 );

-pushes properties of the scope
+Context#pushScope(scope) pushes properties of the scope object on the

 scope used when evaluating expressions, possibly hiding previously existing